Sotoroi September

 Sotoroi September (17 September) is a Bengali family drama film directed by Amitabha Bhattacharya and produced by Rupa Dutta under the banner of Camellia Films.
 The film starring Soham Chakraborty and Arunima Ghosh, is about a young couple, Neel and Labanya, who belong to a joint family, and have come to Kolkata from the suburbs.
 The film was released theatrically on 20 September 2019.

 Plot

-Neel and Labanya, a working couple of Kolkata having no time to enjoy a happy married life.
-Both of them are always busy for earning money.
+Neel and Labanya, a working couple of Kolkata have no time to enjoy a happy married life.
+Both of them are always busy earning money.
 Finally, they file a divorce case.
 This is the story of how they understand the true meaning of family life.